sujaudd1n/mastodoncli/README.md

 Success.
 ```

-The text *hello from the terminal.* will be posted on Mastodon instance.
+The text "hello from the terminal." will be posted on the Mastodon instance.

 ## Get access token